Over 1,200 respondents provided input on qualifications, priorities and leadership - full results at bottom of the article

 Top Feedback: Focus on community safety, curbing gun violence, and accountability within department.

-LOUISVILLE, Ky.
-(May 19, 2023) – After receiving more than 1,200 responses, Mayor Craig Greenberg released the results of a survey on what qualities, values and priorities community members would like to see in the next permanent Chief of Police for the Louisville Metro Police Department.
+LOUISVILLE, KY (RIOT) – After receiving more than 1,200 responses, Mayor Craig Greenberg released the results of a survey on what qualities, values and priorities community members would like to see in the next permanent Chief of Police for the Louisville Metro Police Department.
 Results of the survey can be found here.

 “Selecting who permanently leads our police department is an extraordinarily important decision and we want to receive all the community input we can,” said Mayor Greenberg.
 “I’m very pleased that so many people took the time to share their thoughts on what they want to see in our next permanent Chief of Police, and we will make sure to make good use of this input as we move forward.”